axibase/atsd/finance/README.md

 - Reduced overhead on critical read and write paths
 - Automated sharding of segmented tables
 - Parallelized scans
-- Optimal compression codecs to reduce the I/O and disk space usage
+- Optimal compression codecs to reduce I/O and disk space usage
 - Aggregate and analytical functions optimized for financial data

 </article>